-ATM Program
+ATM Programs

-On February 17, 2023, we established an at-the-market equity offering program ("ATM program") pursuant to which we are able to sell from time to time shares of our common stock having an aggregate sales price of up to \$1.25 billion (the "2023 ATM Program").
-The 2023 ATM Program replaces our previous \$1.0 billion ATM program, which was established on May 27, 2022.
+On February 17, 2023, we established an at-the-market equity offering program pursuant to which we are able to sell from time to time shares of our common stock having an aggregate sales price of up to \$1.25 billion (the "ATM program").

-In connection with our ATM programs, we may sell shares of our common stock directly through sales agents or we may enter into forward equity sale agreements with certain financial institutions acting as forward purchasers whereby, at our discretion, the forward purchasers may borrow and sell shares of our common stock under our ATM programs.
+In connection with the ATM program, we may sell shares of our common stock directly through sales agents or we may enter into forward equity sale agreements with certain financial institutions acting as forward purchasers whereby, at our discretion, the forward purchasers may borrow and sell shares of our common stock under the ATM program.
 The use of a forward equity sale agreement allows us to lock in a share price on the sale of shares of our common stock at the time the agreement is executed but defer settling the forward equity sale agreements and receiving the proceeds from the sale of shares until a later date.
 Additionally, the forward price that we expect to receive upon physical settlement of an agreement will be subject to adjustment for (i) a floating interest rate factor equal to a specified daily rate less a spread, (ii) the forward purchaser's stock borrowing costs and (iii) scheduled dividends during the term of the agreement.

-During the six months ended June 30, 2024, we did not sell any shares of common stock directly through sales agents or enter into forward equity sale agreements under the 2023 ATM Program.
+During the six months ended June 30, 2025, we did not sell any shares of common stock directly through sales agents or enter into forward equity sale agreements under the ATM Program.